LLNL/shroud/docs/reference.rst

 enum_member_upper

-evalue
-    Evalued value of enumeration.
-    If the enum do not have an explict value, it is the previous value plus one.

 flat_name
     Scoped name of enumeration mapped to a legal C identifier.
     Scope operator `::` replaced with `_`.
     Used with *C_enum_template*.

+C_enum_member
+    C name for enum member.
+    Computed from *C_enum_member_template*.

+C_value
+    Evalued value of enumeration.
+    If the enum does not have an explict value, it will not be present.

 C_scope_name
     Set to *flat_name* with a trailing undersore.